 Salesforce’s NPSP is designed for and used by more than 40,000 nonprofit and association clients.
 NPSP provides mission-critical support for fundraising, grants management, donor management, volunteer management, member management, and case/program management.

 Salesforce is not just a CRM.
-It provides a single source of truth and a 360-degree view of interactions with your members, volunteers, donors, and other constituents, plus the analysis and reporting power to gain insight from those interactions.
+It provides a single source of truth and a 360-degree view of interactions with your members, volunteers, donors, and other stakeholders, plus the analysis and reporting power to gain insight from those interactions.

-With NPSP, you can attract new donors, members, and customers, nurture those relationships, engage these constituents, build loyalty, and bring in more revenue.
+With NPSP, you can attract new donors, members, and customers, nurture those relationships, engage these stakeholders, build loyalty, and bring in more revenue.
 All of this is possible with less effort due to NPSP’s development and fundraising workflows and, with Pardot or Marketing Cloud, automated email marketing.
-In addition to this, it provides analytical tools and reports to help you understand constituent behavior and predict outcomes.
+In addition to this, it provides analytical tools and reports to help you understand stakeholder behavior and predict outcomes.
 The AI tools built into Salesforce help you make decisions faster.
 This increased functionality can make a huge difference and sets Salesforce apart when you’re looking at Raiser’s Edge vs Salesforce.

 4. Superior agility and integration